-The Honorable Larry D. Hendricks, a district judge, was appointed to the Shawnee County District Court in 2006.
+Honorable Larry D. Hendricks, a district judge, was appointed to the Shawnee County District

+Court in 2006 and retired on March 31, 2018.
 He was a member of the United States Air Force for 8 years.
 He practiced law in Topeka, Kansas for 25 years before he went on the bench.
 He served as City Attorney for Alma, Auburn, Lecompton and Perry.
 Degrees include a Bachelors from Kansas State University (1971), a Masters from the University of Northern Colorado (1977) and his J.D. with honors from Washburn University (1982).
 He has served as a board member for CASA of Shawnee County.
 He is a member of the Topeka Bar Association, the Kansas Bar Association, and the Kansas District Judges Association.
-He has been a member of the Commission since July 2014.
+He was Interim Executive